Loin: Loins in butchery

-Butchers refer to the section of meat below the rib cage, but above the round (in a carcass hanging from the head end) as loin.
+Butchers refer to the section of meat below the rib cage, but above the round (in a carcass hanging from the head end), as loin.

 Various names of meats further butchered from the loin section of cattle and pig contain the name "loin" such as tenderloin and sirloin.
 In American butchery of beef, the loin section of beef is further divided and named sirloin, top sirloin, short loin and tenderloin.

 In the British butchery of beef, the same section is generally referred to as the "rump".

 Cuts of pork of this section include pork loin and pork tenderloin.

-It has been suggested by culinary professionals that tenderloin is the most tender cut of beef one can get.
-The loin section of beef is fairly popular among consumers for its low fat qualities.
+Some culinary professionals consider tenderloin the most tender cut of beef.
+The loin section of beef is popular among consumers for its low fat qualities.
 It is the source of filet mignon.